 Inland waterway transport is a competitive alternative to road and rail transport.
-In particular; it offers an environment friendly alternative in terms of both energy consumption and noise and gas emissions.
+In particular, it offers an environment-friendly alternative in terms of both energy consumption and noise emissions.
 Its energy consumption per km/ton of transported goods is approximately 17 % of that of road transport and 50 % of rail transport.
-Its noise and gaseous emissions are modest.
 In addition, inland waterway transport ensures a high degree of safety, in particular when it comes to the transportation of dangerous goods.
-Finally it contributes to the decongestion of the overloaded road network in densely populated regions.
+Finally, it contributes to decongesting overloaded road networks in densely populated regions.

 TEN-T Info Day for annual call 2011 31/01/2012

 2011 TEN-T Info Day 26/06/2011